 The National Class in Earth Sciences

-It is no secret that our Earth is undergoing something not so good over the past decades.
+It is no secret that over recent decades, Earth is undergoing an alarming process.
 The frequency of dramatic climatic events is increasing and icebergs are melting.
-Earthquakes, volcanic eruptions, and tsunamis are not hard to come across.
+Earthquakes, volcanic eruptions, and tsunamis are not scarce.
 Why does this happen?
-When did it begin, and most importantly, what will our future look like?
+When did it begin?
+And most importantly, what will our future be like?

-These are only a number of questions that we will try to answer during the course, as well as address other topics such as, geology, oceanography, mass extinctions, dinosaurs and evolution, finding water on Mars, meteorites and more.
-In the course, you will receive access to online lessons, some of which you will take alone from home (or from any other place) at you own personal pace, and the rest will be live, multi-participant chat lessons, together with the rest of the members of the program, guided by our team of instructors.
+These are only a number of questions that we will try to answer during the course, as well as address other topics such as geology, oceanography, mass extinctions, dinosaurs and evolution, finding water on Mars, meteorites, and more.
+The course provides you with access to online lessons, some of which you will study from home (or any other place) at you own pace, and the rest as live, multi-participant chat lessons, together with the rest of the members of the program, guided by our team of instructors.

-The rest of the, non-online, time you will spend in educational tours and performing a group field study, through which you will get to know the environment you are learning about, and also enjoy visits to mountains, lakes, deserts and the beach.
-So with all the environmental challenges we face today in the world, there is no doubt somebody has to do something about it.
-Maybe you will be the chosen one?
+Apart from the online lessons, the National Class in Earth Sciences includes educational tours and a group field study, through which participants will get to know the environment they are learning about, and also enjoy visits to mountains, lakes, deserts, and the beach.

 More about the program

-During this year of research we will have field days and visits to the laboratories, in which the students will join togther with researchers and graduate students working on their research.
+During this year of research, we will hold field days and visits to laboratories, in which the students will join researchers and graduate students working on their research and tackling environmental questions.

-The matriculation grade will be composed of the following units: 1 theoretical unit, 1 practical outdoors unit, 1 unit of making a portfolio of papers, 1 unit of field and laboratory work (group grade) and 1 unit of a personal research presentation (conference).
+The matriculation grade will be composed as follows: One theoretical unit, one practical outdoors unit, one unit of making a portfolio of papers, one unit of field and laboratory work (group grade), and one unit of a personal research presentation (conference).